davosmith/moodle-checklist/mod/checklist/README.txt

 ==Changes==

-* 2012-07-07 - Improved progress bar styling; Fixed minor debug warnings
+* 2012-07-07 - Improved progress bar styling; Improved debugging of automatic updates (see below); Fixed minor debug warnings
 * 2012-04-07 - mod/checklist:addinstance capability added (for M2.3); Russian / Ukranian translations from Andriy Semenets
 * 2012-03-05 - Bug fix: grades not updating when new items added to a course (with 'import course activities' on)
 * 2012-01-27 - French translation from Luiggi Sansonetti